From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Related Work

 \section{Related Work}

-Comprehensive literature reviews suggest that sentiment analysis includes three key tasks: ACD, ACSA, and RP~\citep{liu2012survey,schouten2015survey}.
+Comprehensive literature reviews suggest that sentiment analysis extensively studied in the literature includes three key tasks: aspect-category detection (ACD), aspect-category sentiment analysis (ACSA), and rating prediction (RP)~\citep{liu2012survey,schouten2015survey}.
 Table \ref{tb1} lists the most relevant studies, which serve as benchmarks in our experiments later.
-Next, we briefly review these studies in the context of our research.
+Below, we briefly review these studies within the context of our research.